tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/操作指南/监控告警/管理告警策略/配置告警策略_intl_en.md

 ## Prerequisites

 - You have uploaded the log to a log topic and [configured the index](https://intl.cloud.tencent.com/document/product/614/39594).
 - The log topic is not in [STANDARD_IA](https://intl.cloud.tencent.com/document/product/614/42004) storage, which doesn't support alarm policy configuration.
+An alarm policy requires SQL statements.
+We recommend that you structure logs as instructed in [Collection Overview](https://intl.cloud.tencent.com/document/product/614/31652).
 - You have logged in to the CLS console and entered the [Alarm Policy](https://console.cloud.tencent.com/cls/alarm/list) page.

 ## Directions